 Will High Interest Rates Lead To A Recession?

-Recessions are occurring globally due to the slow economic recovery from the COVID-19 pandemic.
+A number of countries have experienced recession or are on the brink due to the slow economic recovery from the COVID-19 pandemic.

-Many central banks committed to raising interest rates to stifle inflation — and policy easing is now on the horizon.
+Many central banks committed to raising interest rates to stifle inflation — and policy easing — only commenced in mid-2024.
 Questions are arising about whether central banks have left rates too high for too long.

 Important!